core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 4. If the client does not rely on a proxy between itself and the server, it simply sets the group observation and starts listening to multicast notifications.
 Building on point (2) above, the same would happen if the phantom request would not be specifically a deterministic request.

 5. If the client relies on a proxy between itself and the server, it uses the phantom request as a ticket request (see {{intermediaries-e2e-security}}).
-However, unlike the case considered in {{intermediaries-e2e-security}} when the ticket request is not deterministic, the client does not include a Listen-to-Multicast-Responses option in the phantom request sent to the proxy.
+However, unlike the case considered in {{intermediaries-e2e-security}} when the ticket request is not deterministic, the client does not include a Listen-to-Multicast-Responses Option in the phantom request sent to the proxy.

 6. Unlike for the case considered in {{intermediaries-e2e-security}}, here the proxy does not know that the request is exactly a ticket request for subscribing to multicast notifications.
 Thus, the proxy simply forwards the ticket request to the server as it normally does for any request.